s4236569/physgap/content/classes/PHYS1171/pressure.md

 direction.
 Direction is certainly important when considering forces (imagine if gravity wasn't pulling you *down* towards the earth).

-so why isn't it important when we talk about pressure?
+So why isn't it important when we talk about pressure?
 The reason is that the force is understood to act normal to the surface of the object on which the pressure acts.